alexanderzafirov/ddd/src/main/resources/chapter2.md

 the collection of all valid combinations of the tuple (String, String, Date), which is nothing but the Cartesian product of these 3 data types.
 Hence we call this a **product type**.
 So in this example we have Account as a sum type and each type of Account is a product type.

-Sum types and product types provide the necessary abstraction we need for structuring the various data of our domain model.
-While sum types let us model the variations within a particular data type, product types help cluster related data into a larger abstraction.

 ### Functional in the Small, OO in the Large